ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 This is useful for industrial applications where the robot should deterministically plan within known areas, lanes, and/or routes rather than having free rein to globally navigate.
 It is also useful for outdoor navigation in locations like urban centers on roadways or natural environments over vast distances.

-It also includes a tracking feature that will track the route’s progression and provide live feedback on its status as well as trigger contextual operations at various nodes and edge events (change speed, turn on light, etc).
+It also includes a tracking feature that will track the route's progression and provide live feedback on its status as well as trigger contextual operations at various nodes and edge events (change speed, turn on light, etc).

 See [Route Server][route-server] for additional configuration information, the tutorials on generating graphs and using it, and example graphs in `nav2_bringup` and `nav2_route`.